Electronic Publishing and Resource Use Policy

 STORING STUDENT RECORDS

-There is only one file for each student of the College.
+There is only one file for each student of AC.
 These files are kept in a secure location and can only be accessed by authorised personnel.
-That is, relevant College academic and administrative staff.
+That is, relevant AC academic and administrative staff.

 Student files are archived at the AC Sydney campus in Parramatta.